evortriede/LWC_Java/README.md

 7. Run the `configure_gateway_svc.bat` script (creates `ModbusGatewayService.ini` - look it over as a sanity check)
 8. Run the `register_gateway_svc.bat` script (Installs the program as a Windows service)
 9. Check `Windows Services` to make sure that the service is running and set to automatically start.

+## Modbus Data Recorder Service

+The Modbus Data Recorder Service runs on the WTP PC (or elsewhere), talking to the PLC and recording metrics for tank level and turbidity.
+It is a Java program that runs as a Windows Service by virtue of the WinRun4J package.

+### Installation

+Hopefully, these instructions will never have to be used as the PC at the WTP already has this software installed, configured and running.
+If, however, something should happen to the WTP PC and it has to be re-built and the backups have somehow disappeared or become corrupt, these instructions can be used to get things going again.
+They can also be used on other computers on the network if desired.

+Here are the steps:

+1. Install the latest Java JDK
+2. Install GitHub Desktop
+3. Clone this repository to the new computer
+4. Open a CMD or Power Shell window in administrator mode
+5. CD to the `bin` directory of the cloned repository
+6. Run the `build.bat` script (compiles the Java programs and creates `lwc.jar`)
+7. Run the `configure_modbus_recorder_svc.bat` script (creates `ModbusDataRecorder.ini`)
+8. Run the `ergister_modbus_recorder_svc.bat` script (registers the program as a Windows service)
+9. Check `Windows Services` to make sure that the services are running and set to automatically start.

+### Running independently from another computer

+The Modbus Data Recorder can be run as a stand alone program, if desired, with the following command line from the `bin` directory of the repository:

+`java -cp lwc.jar com.lwc.ModbusDataRecorder directory.for.redorded.data/ ip.address.of.wtp.pc`

+Where:

+- `directory.for.recorded.data` is the directory to get the files that the data is recorded to.
+The files will be named `m-yyyy-cooked.txt` where m is the one or two digit month and yyyy is the year.
+- ip.address.of.wtp.pc is the ip address of the PC in the WTP.
+It could also be the IP address of the PLC provided the computer on which it is being run has an ethernet connection to the PLC (as does the WTP PC).